The Best Things To Do in Cochem

 Boat tour

 Something that we didn’t do but have thought about doing is going on a boat tour.
 As we were in the Moselle Valley only a few days and we wanted to visit more places, we didn’t have time to do this.
 The idea of a boat tour sounds great to us: experiencing the beauty of the Moselle Valley from the water.
-The company KD has multiple panorama cruises a day (except for Mondays).
-The panorama cruise lasts 1 hour and is €13 per person.
-The jetty of KD and the ticket office are located along the river in Cochem.
-It’s also possible to buy tickets for the panorama cruise online.
+You can get tickets for the panorama boat tour through this link.
+The panorama cruise lasts 1 hour.

 Where to stay in Cochem